• Skip to primary navigation

 Men and women develop similar complaints while aging

-The AMS was developed in response to the lack of standardized scales to measure the severity of aging-symptoms in men, and their impact on quality of life.
+The AMS was developed in response to the lack of standardized scales to measure the severity of aging symptoms in men and their impact on quality of life.
 Many men experience age-related symptoms similar to those traditionally ascribed to women.
-Experiences include impaired memory, lack of concentration, nervousness, depression, insomnia, periodic sweating or hot flushes, bone & joint complaints and reduction of muscle mass.
+Experiences include impaired memory, lack of concentration, nervousness, depression, insomnia, periodic sweating or hot flushes, bone & joint complaints, and reduction of muscle mass.
 Despite Werner 1 reporting the similarity of male and female complaints as early as the 1940s, age-related complaints in men have only recently been seen in the context of hormonal involution.
-The debate about male climacteric, as well as its compatibility with the female menopause, continues.
+The debate about male climacteric, as well as its compatibility with female menopause, continues.
 234

-Sensations of sweating occurring suddenly and unexpectedly, particularly at night (hot flushes) seem to be common in men and women.
-The AMS is based on the hypothesis that episodes of sweating might be an important symptom of the changes occurring during aging for both sexes.
-Moreover, the development of a diagnostic instrument that assesses health-related changes of quality of life (HRQoL) in men may be beneficial for discussions on potential treatment modalities.
+Sensations of sweating occurring suddenly and unexpectedly, particularly at night (hot flushes), seem common in men and women.
+The AMS is based on the hypothesis that sweating episodes might be an important symptom of the changes occurring during aging for both sexes.
+Moreover, developing a diagnostic instrument that assesses health-related changes in quality of life (HRQoL) in men may be beneficial for discussing potential treatment modalities.

 Idenfification of Relevant Items